pi0neerpat/Walrus-Paper-Wallet-Generator/README.md

 ### Step 2.
 Create business-cards in Word using Mail-Merge

 I've included an example of my mail-merge fields in `wallets.docx`.
+To import your wallet data, open "Mailings" in the ribbon, then "Select Recipients" and select the file `wallets.csv`.
+Use this [wiki-how tutorial](https://www.wikihow.com/Mail-Merge-in-Microsoft-Word) if you need help.
 Feel free to create your own template.

 Note: I highly recommend you include the **index** on each card, to help during printing, funding, and distribution.